benjmin-r/squeakyvessel.com/_posts/2015-05-12-mature-developers.md

 #### Pragmatism

-The necessary counter-balance for curiousity then is pragmatism.
+The necessary counter-balance for curiousity is pragmatism.
 As one is curious about almost anything, they usually need to choose quickly about what's important and when it's important.